 Ever dreamed of a path in the sky that could lead you from Glasgow to Loch Lomond?
-Well, good news – the much-anticipated Bowline has finally opened to the public.
-Scotland’s answer to the New York Highline has been unveiled at Bowling Harbour in West Dunbartonshire – and it’s expected to transform the lives of those living on the Forth and Clyde canal.
+Well, good news – the much-anticipated Bowline is now open to the public.
+Scotland’s answer to the New York Highline, was unveiled at Bowling Harbour in West Dunbartonshire in September 2021 – and it aims to transform the lives of those living on the Forth and Clyde canal.

 The Bowline located west of Glasgow means that everyone in the surrounding communities choosing to walk, wheel or cycle can now make everyday journeys towards the heart of the city.
 And they can now head further west towards Dumbarton, on a fully traffic-free route.